 Future French Study in France

 I loved my séjour linguistique (language study trip) so much I’m planning to return to study French in France again, first in Paris later in 2022 and then possibly Lyon or Bordeaux in future.
-Read about my experience finding a course to study French in Paris!
+Read about my experience studying French in Paris!

 You may also like: